FreeTAKTeam/FreeTakServer/README.md

 ## Installing and using FreeTakServer
 ### Prerequisites
+you will need to install Python 3, PIP before you can install  FTS

 - Install Python3
 ```
   sudo apt update && sudo apt install python3 && sudo apt install pip3` (Ubuntu)```